Clontarf, Dublin: Amenities

 Clontarf's most notable amenity is its seafront, with a promenade running continuously from Alfie Byrne Road to the wooden bridge at Dollymount, totalling 4.5 km in length.
 From 1911 to 1958 the promenade was improved with a variety of shelters and lifeguard stations added by the Dublin Corporation.
 The most notable of these structures date from the 1930s and were designed by Herbert Simms, which are primarily executed in pre-cast concrete.
 More shelters were added later, in the 1950s.

 The seafront is used by runners, walkers, sailors and cyclists.
 Among the features of the promenade is an Easter Island Moai replica statue, a diplomatic gift from the ambassador of Chile, which is located just across the road from The Sheds pub.

-Also on the promenade is Clontarf's privately owned open-air seawater swimming pool, once a recreational destination with hot and cold baths, closed in 1996, then becoming derelict.
+Also on the promenade is Clontarf's privately owned open-air seawater swimming pool, once a recreational destination with hot and cold baths, closed in 1996, and then became derelict.
 But in 2017 it was redeveloped with a restaurant and bar open to the public within licensed hours.
 Originally scheduled to open in autumn 2017, it eventually did so in February 2018, but it was announced in January 2018 that public-access swimming would not initially be offered, only, under certain conditions, swimming for clubs, unless a six-figure public subsidy was made available.
 The city council noted that this might breach planning conditions, as the substantial development on the publicly owned promenade was approved on an assumption of public swimming potential.

 There is also a public slipway, across the road from the Clontarf Yacht and Boat Club clubhouse.

 Clontarf also reaches into Saint Anne's Park, which it shares with Raheny.
 As well as extensive walks and green areas, the park contains numerous sporting facilities, such as playing pitches and non-sport amenities.
 These include an Arts Centre in the Red Stables, featuring artists' stores and studios, a coffee shop and markets on some weekends, along with a large rose garden which is located alongside the Gaelic Athletic Association pitches.

 Clontarf also has access to the North Bull Island in the area known as Dollymount.
 The island contains the amenity of Dollymount Strand as well as two golf courses.
 The island is also known for its wildlife, and the lagoon and mudflats between the island and the mainland are a favourite spot for birdwatching.

 Clontarf is home to a wide range of businesses, many of which are members of the local Chamber of Commerce.
 There is a supermarket on Vernon Avenue, and there are, for example, a number of public houses, restaurants, convenience stores, bank branches, pharmacies and medical practitioners.
+Dublin Bus has a depot on Clontarf Road, at the corner with Conquer Hill Road.
+It was one of the six original depots of Dublin Bus, upon its creation in February 1987.